U.S. snowstorms turn Thanksgiving holiday travel into a nightmare

 Heavy snow and freezing rain was forecast overnight across a vast area stretching from the Great Lakes across the Northeast.
 Blizzards pounded the Great Plains and upper Midwest all day Sunday and heavy rains hit the West Coast.

 Flight cancellations and delays mounted through the day, most in airports in San Francisco, Newark, and Boston.
-By nightfall, more than 1,300 U.S. flights were canceled and nearly 6,000 delayed, according to FlightAware.com.
+At 10:30 p.m.
+Eastern time, 881 flights were canceled and 7,122 delayed, according to FlightAware.com.

 Airlines for America, an industry trade organization, forecast that a record 3.1 million passengers would fly on Sunday, which it said would be the busiest day ever.
 The Sunday after Thanksgiving is also the busiest day of the year for roadways, according to the American Automobile Association.